niksu/dosarray/doc/FAQ.md

 affected machines if DoSarray is the only Docker-using system that's running on those machines.

-2. My servers have single NICs and they're assigned public IP addresses.
-Do I need a separate NIC to set up the private network between them for DoSarray?
+**2. My servers have single NICs and they're assigned public IP addresses.
+Do I need a separate NIC to set up the private network between them for DoSarray?**

 No. You can assign additional IPs to that NIC.
 On Ubuntu this would be done as follows:
 ```